IOSGroup30/Group-30/app_ideas.md

 - **Market:** College students / adults / people who don't know what food to make with what they have
 - **Habit:** Expected to be used daily or every other day given that they eat everyday
 - **Scope:** Ranges from somewhat difficult to really difficult.
 What we could probably accomplish by the end of the program is having the app generate some recipes given a list of ingredients but i don't know if we could get the camera to recognize the different types of food.

+4.)
+Workout App
+- **Description:** The app essentially will create a workout and meal plan based on what the user is trying to work out on or train.
+- **Category:** Health and Fitness
+- **Mobile:** Can be access through phone and desktop.
+Uses camera to keep track of the user's progress.
+- **Story:** Allows the user to make a workout plan and schedule meals and other nutrients intake.
+- **Market:** Targets users who want to lose, gain, or maintain weight.
+- **Habit:** Expected to be used daily or whenever a user heads to the gym.
+Could range from daily to 3/5 times a week.
+Could possibly be used more if the person goes to the gym often.
+- **Scope:** Anyone who is working out or is planning to can use this app.
+Can be used with and without internet connection based on features used.